prysmmm/gatsby-chakra-template/README.md

 ## First steps

-- Add the .env variabels a .env.development file
+- Add the .env variabels in a .env.development file

 ## Install project